 The Gleisdorf restaurant owners and innkeepers serve everything from fine cuisine to hearty snacks.
 People enjoy life here and end their day with a good glass of wine.

-From the flat Raab Valley to the surrounding hills, Gleisdorf has bicycle and mountain bike routes for all ability levels.
+From the flat Raab Valley to the surrounding hills, the Solar City Gleisdorf region has bicycle and mountain bike routes for all ability levels.
 In addition to the trans-regional province and district trails, the "Sonnentour" (Sun Tour) combines the nicest parts of the region across around 50 km, leading you through the entire surrounding area.

 The Gleisdorf hiking trails are waiting to be discovered, with the main routes in particular - the "Buschenschankwanderung" (Tavern Hike) and "Wandern mit Aussicht" (Hiking with a View) – showing the region from its best side and allowing you to recharge your batteries along the signposted paths.
 The trails lead through the surrounding forests, across sunny meadows with inviting benches and through shaded areas, offering spectacular views along the ridges and taverns to stop and refuel at along the way.